wangnaa/MD-DAN/README.md

 ##  Introduction

-Speeding up Magnetic Resonance Imaging (MRI) is an inevitable task in capturing multi-contrast MR images for medical diagnosis.
+Speeding up Magnetic Resonance Imaging (MRI) is an inevitable task in capturing multi-contrast MR images for medical diagnosis.
 In MRI, some sequences, e.g., in T2 weighted imaging, require long scanning time, while T1 weighted images are captured by short-time sequences.
 To accelerate MRI, in this paper, we propose a model-driven deep attention network, dubbed as MD-DAN, to reconstruct highly undersampled long-time sequence MR image with the guidance of a certain short-time sequence MR image.
-MD-DAN is a novel deep architecture inspired by the iterative algorithm optimizing a novel MRI reconstruction model regularized by cross-contrast prior using a guided contrast image.
+MD-DAN is a novel deep architecture inspired by the iterative algorithm optimizing a novel MRI reconstruction model regularized by cross-contrast prior using a guided contrast image.
 The network is designed to automatically learn cross-contrast prior by learning corresponding proximal operator.
 The backbone network to model the proximal operator is designed as a dual-path convolutional network with channel and spatial attention modules.
 Experimental results on a brain MRI dataset substantiate the superiority of our method